 Everything you do for your store should be optimized for SEO.
-Your store can be flawless but without a proper search engine optimization (SEO) you will never get noticed.
+Your store can be flawless, but without proper search engine optimization (SEO), you will never get noticed.

 We want you to be successful!
 We know as an entrepreneur, there are always a million things on your to-do list, so we researched for you.

 Here are some actionable to-do items on how to optimize your e-commerce pages to improve your search engine rank.

 Moz SEO Products – Start your FREE 30-Day Trial

 Amazon.com – Use Amazon to find rich keywords

 Ahrefs – They don’t offer a free trial, however, they offer a 7-day trial for $7

 Here’s a great blog post on how to use Ahrefs.

 Keyword Tool Dominator for (eBay, Amazon, and Etsy) – Find longtail keywords for FREE (limited to 3 searches per day).
 Paid plans are available.

 If you are a more established business and your store has quite a lot of pages, don’t disregard optimizing your pages just yet.
 Start small, focus on your best-performing pages first.